gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 specified, the namespace started by the concatenation of domain and URL path suffix MUST be controlled by the component owner.

-It is recommended that a component name SHOULD reference a location where the component’s resources (typically source code, and/or documentation) are hosted.
+A component name SHOULD reference a location where the component’s resources (typically source code, and/or documentation) are hosted.
 An example and recommended practise is using GitHub repository names for components on GitHub like *github.com/path-of-your-repo*.